 Are you looking for things to do in Riva del Garda?
 If you’re heading to Lake Garda and love adventure, chances are you’ll be passing through the capital of the northern part of the lake.

 So, here’s our collection of adventurous things to do in Lake Garda – and for when you’re tired of adventure, we’ve also included some culture, and naturally, food!

-We’ve been to Riva del Garda so many times over the last 12 months, that we’re almost locals!
+We’ve been to Riva del Garda so many times, that we’re almost locals!
 The town is a great base to head off to the lake and mountains chasing adventures, but even in Riva itself there are enough attractions to while away a few days.

 If you find yourself in Riva del Garda on a rainy day, or you have an interest in nature and culture, we recommend visiting the MAG – Museo Alto Garda, located in Riva del Garda’s ancient medieval castle, locally known as ‘Rocca’.

 The museum is definitely one of the best things to do in Riva del Garda – it’s divided into sections dedicated to archaeology, paintings and history, and comes with a handy guide with the 20 must-see artworks to make the most of your museum visit.
 I loved Martin Parr’s photographs of Lake Garda, and the ‘stelae statues’ dating back to the 3rd millennia BC!

 Another reason to visit this museum is climbing the Mastio, the tallest tower of the castle that offers a great view over the lake.